tbmreza/hh200/DRAFT.md

 real quick," to "Let's see if this web service is enduring such & such test scenario", hh200 was born for such developer occurrences.

-hh200 the language is a modest tool for expressing _what HTTP calls to make and how_.
+hh200 the language expresses _what HTTP calls to make and how_.
 It is not innovative by enabling what weren't possible with general purpose languages before.
-Also see hurl, who's been the inspiration for this project.
+Also see the state of hurl, which has been the inspiration for this project.
-Nevertheless, nothing should prevent this tool from being used like a full-fledged programming language (examples/fibonacci.hhs, examples/factorial.hhs).

-This repo is home to the following components:
+This repo is home to the following components: a runtime in erlang an LR grammar

--  The Hh200 Instruction Set specification document.
-  ...implemented by...
-- `.hhs` script frontend reference implementation (using conventional parser generators).
-  ...provides input to...
-- Hh200 compiler to core Erlang, wrapped with familiar package manager interface `hh200`.

 ## Erlang
 $ erl